labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 3. Click on the **CARTS: MERGE** button.
 4. The Genomic Objects of the 2 Gene Carts will be moved into a new Cart, called by default ’**MERGE**’.

-.. note:: **Warning: If you need to perform another ’Merge Operation’, do not forget to rename the Cart called ’MERGE’.
+.. warning:: **If you need to perform another ’Merge Operation’, do not forget to rename the Cart called ’MERGE’.
 Else, the content will be overwrited.**

 .. image:: img/bas18.png